 Since its establishment, the cemetery has become the final resting place of many men and women important in the history of Iowa, of Iowa City, and the University of Iowa.
 These include Robert E. Lucas, first governor of the territory (1838-41); Samuel J. Kirkwood, governor during the Civil War (1860-64), again in 1876, a U.S. senator in 1877, and subsequently, secretary of the interior and U.S. minister to Spain; well-known presidents of the university, Walter A. Jessup (1915-33) and Virgil M. Hancher (1940-64); Cordelia Swan, daughter of one of the three commissioners who selected the site for Iowa City and the new territorial capitol; and Irving B. Weber (1900-1997), noted Iowa City historian.

 It is also home to the legendary monument called the Black Angel, which is an 8.5-foot tall monument for the Feldevert family erected in 1912.
-The facts behind the Black Angel long ago gave way to myths, superstitions, and legend surrounding its mysterious change in color from a golden bronze cast to an eerie black.
+The facts behind the Black Angel long ago gave way to myths, superstitions, and legends surrounding its mysterious change in color from a golden bronze cast to an eerie black.
 View additional Black Angel history here.

 How do I find a grave? - Cemetery Map and Database

 The City of Iowa City has an online system that allows the public to view gravesite information.
 While great care was taken in preparing and loading the information, the City assumes no responsibility for any errors in this presentation as it continues to be a work in progress.
 When accessing the database, we recommend using Google Chrome as your web browser.

 - This link may take several minutes to open, depending upon your connection speed.